philipwastakenwastaken/philipwastakenwastaken.github.io/index.md

 <img src="images/nat_dist.png" class="center">

-Above, we see the distrubution of nationality within avatar.
-We see that the Earth Kingdom is by far the most represented nation, but the Fire Nation following behind in second.
+Above, we see the distrubution of nationality within ATLA.
+We see that the Earth Kingdom is by far the most represented nation, with the Fire Nation following behind.
 It makes sense that the Water Tribe and Air Nation are small, since they are much closer to tribes found in the real world.
 We cannot actually say that the Earth Kingdom has a larger population than the Fire Nation from the above.
 What we can say however, is that the main characters of both series interact with characters from the Earth Kingdom to a greater degree.
 The United Republic, first formed in the second series, receives less attention than either of the major nations.

 One of the selling points of ATLA is that characters are able to perform *bending*.
 Bending is the act of manipulating one of the basic four elements: fire, water, earth and air.
 Each character is naturally attuned toward a specific element.
 The key aspect of the *Avatar* is that they are able to manipulate all four elements.